7th Air Defence Group: Joint Ground Based Air Defence Headquarters

 As part of the 1998 Strategic Defence Review, the decision was taken to cut and rationalise ground based air defence, retaining ground-based air defence capabilities only in one service but under a joint command structure.
 7 Air Defence Brigade was reorganised as the Joint Ground Based Air Defence Headquarters and its RAF equivalent disbanded.
 The organisation was then placed under command of the RAF, but with all units being manned by the Royal Artillery.
 During this period, the only regiment under its formation was the 16th Regiment, Royal Artillery which itself in-directly attached to HQ Theatre Troops.

 Reformation

 Under the Army 2020 Refine restructuring of the British Army, the Joint Ground Based Air Defence Headquarters was disestablished and 7th Air Defence Group formed on 1 April 2019, with all the UK's ground based air defence assets under its command.
-7 Air Defence Group is now under 3rd UK Division.
-The deputy commander of the group is also 'Head of Establishment' of Baker Barracks.
+7 Air Defence Group was then under 3rd UK Division.
+The deputy commander of the group also became 'Head of Establishment' of Baker Barracks.
 The deputy commander is from the Royal Air Force and holds the rank of wing commander.

+Resubordination

+In 2024, the group was resubordinated to the command of the Allied Rapid Reaction Corps, supporting the NATO High Readiness Force (Land).